-Many hi-tech companies that I have spoken with over the last couple of years have struggled to clarify this question, and almost all say that they fall into the ‘D’ category.
+Many hi-tech companies that we have spoken with over the years have struggled to clarify this question, and almost all say that they fall into the D category.
 Where many say,

 we’re not a University.

-However, upon closer examination, it would appear that many companies are actually engaged in ‘applied research’ activities but don’t even realise it or like advertising the fact for political reasons.
-From my experience, research activities can be broken up into two distinct categories:
+However, upon closer examination, it would appear that many companies are actually engaged in applied research activities but don’t even realise it or don’t like advertising it.
+From our experience, research activities can be broken up into two distinct categories:

 - Applied research

 - Fundamental research

 Fundamental research is where Universities and research institutes are primarily focused, with the sole purpose of advancing theoretical knowledge in that field via publications and conferences.

 Applied research on the other hand, takes the fundamental research findings and applies them to real world application for commercial exploitation.
 Many companies are constantly on the lookout for new concepts and methods to put them in front of their competition.
 This could take the form of implementing a radically new scientific method, or even improving their internal processes in order to reduce waste and boost profits.